Bridge to Independence Award Program

 - The applicant’s research is conducted entirely in another investigator’s assigned space.

-- Applicants must be actively seeking a tenure-track position at a U.S. institution of higher education during 2017-18 academic year.
+- Applicants must be actively seeking a tenure-track position at a U.S. or Canadian institution of higher education during the 2019-2020 academic year.

-- Applicants are not eligible if they are recipients of other career development awards with similar budgetary scope as the SFARI Bridge to Independence award.
+- Applicants are not eligible if they are recipients of other career development awards with similar budgetary scopes as the SFARI Bridge to Independence Award.
 These include, but are not limited to:

 - Burroughs-Wellcome Fund Career Award for Medical Scientists